May 6, 2025

 Some tools I reviewed allowed me to create hand-drawn animations, while others helped me rig and move 3D characters.
 There were even some tools that I felt were built better for specific goals, like tweening.
 However, what software worked best for me were tools that balanced both a user-friendly interface, powerful features, and workflow capabilities, making it easy to bring my ideas to life without feeling overwhelmed.

 You would not believe how many animation tools are out there to choose from.
 Choosing the right animation software depends on your project needs, the animation style you want to achieve, and your skill level.
-When I’m choosing the best animation tool for myself, I focused on these 6 factors:
+When I’m choosing the best animation tool for myself, I focus on these 6 factors:

 By considering these factors, I’ve been able to choose the best animation software that works for me.
 Throughout my years in college and now, I’ve tested more than 30 animation platforms and found a few that fit my criteria.
 These top 8 animation products made the cut because they stood out for their functionality, compatibility, features, performance, and community support.